 Photo Credit: Jeffrey Paa Kwesi Opare

 The most valuable asset in business is time.
 It’s best to put this time in places with the most significant added value for your organization.
-If the recruitment is the core of your business and you differentiate yourself in your recruiting process from other agencies, then that’s where you should invest your limited asset of time.
+If the recruitment is the core of your business and it differentiates you in your recruiting process from other agencies, then that’s where you should invest your limited time assets.

-With employment, the way you organize everything around international work in the Netherlands, Belgium, or Germany, is your core business and your differentiator, so put your energy there.
+If the way you organize everything around international work in the Netherlands, Belgium, or Germany is your core business and your differentiator, then put your energy there.
+However, this will take up the lion’s share of your time.
+On the other hand, outsourcing consumes less time, but if you opt to outsource international recruitment, you risk losing what makes you stand out.

 And this is exactly the reason why Hire Abroad was created.
 We wanted to make the international recruitment process time-efficient for employment agencies.
-They can find reliable recruiters on Hire Abroad who will find the right person for the job and care for your hiring needs.
-Outsourcing your recruiting process through Hire Abroad is not only time-efficient, but it also saves you money.
+Companies can find reliable recruiters on Hire Abroad who will find the right person for the job and care for their hiring needs.
+Outsourcing your recruiting process through Hire Abroad is not only time-efficient, but it also saves you money and enables you to focus on your core functions and values.
 You can find the best recruitment agencies here.

 Probably the most crucial reason you would do recruiting in-house is to add value to your business.
 As a business owner, you are interested in the value of the company.
 One thing that defines your business’s value is a dependency on specific people and external organizations.